CodingWithEnthusiasm/My-Projects/README.md

 It showed almost the same results as Sunday algorithm during the begining but with text size increasing it appeared the Rabin Karp time increases faster the Sunday's and almost as fast as KMP.
 It's best and usual time complexity is O (n+m) and worst case O(nm).
 The worst case appears when all characters of pattern and text are same as the hash values of all the substrings of text match with hash value of our pattern.
 It contains of the two part.
 The first part is a  the hash function which is the key object of the whole algorithm which calculates the hash of the text and pattern.
 The second part is the loop which goes through the text using hash data.
 The hash function makes the whole procedure far more quicker because comparing numbers is a very fast procedure.
 The main idea of this algorithm is in proper usage of 2 formulas.
 The first one is being used in order to assign the hash value for the current text and second one is meant to calculate the hash for the further text, remowing the data about the previous character.
 The very important thing in this formulas is a prime number which prevent the integer overflow

+13. PatternSearchC++ is a project for finding the patterns in text using different algorithms which can be as well oppened using the CodeBlocks.
+The detailed information about it together with my small research can be found in the SortingAlgorithmMaksymSemko file inside the project folder